-In China, public drug reimbursement schemes depend on the inclusion on the National Reimbursement Drug List, or NRDL, and/or provincial reimbursement lists, or PRDL.
+In China, public drug reimbursement schemes depend on the inclusion on the National Reimbursement Drug List, or NRDL, and/or provincial reimbursement drug lists, or PRDL.
 Historically, the NRDL generally included basic or mature drugs, which were subject to significant price cuts with the PRDL having some flexibility to include more expensive and innovative therapies.
 In early 2017, the Chinese government updated the NRDL for the first time since its last update in 2009.
 With the strong intention to promote innovation, the Chinese government has added 339 new drugs to the NRDL, some of which are expensive oncology and autoimmune drugs, including Yi Sai Pu, a local recombinant TNFa receptor II product for rheumatoid arthritis, and Conmana®, the first domestically-developed oncology targeted therapy.
-In addition to these drugs, the Chinese government created a C-list with 44 more innovative drugs for price negotiation in 2017.
-Once an agreement on price is negotiated with manufacturers, they will be automatically listed in the NRDL.
-However, to be enrolled in the NRDL or PRDL, developers of innovative therapies typically must agree to a reduced price.
-We plan to decide on a case-by-case basis whether to seek inclusion of our drug candidates, if approved, on the NRDL or the PRDL.
+In addition to these drugs, the Chinese government created a list with 44 more innovative drugs for price negotiation in 2017.
+In late July 2017, the government announced the result of the negotiation; among the 44 drugs, 36 drugs have reached the price agreement successfully, 18 of which are for oncology treatment.
+The 36 drugs will be included in the NRDL and the PRDL.